 We advise you to use your network of fellow students, compatriots and knowledge about funding opportunities in your country of origin when looking for alternative scholarships (ex: international bilateral agreements, CONACYT (for Mexican students) and many other specific scholarships that can suit your study or career plan).
 You can also contact the Erasmus Mundus Association to seek advice from former Erasmus Mundus students.

-If you have been selected in the NANOMED programme, our Consortium might also assist you in the application procedure for external scholarships specifically linked to our unviersities such as the IKY National Scholarship Foundation of Greece, the Eiffel scholarship (Campus France) in France (to apply to this scholarship you need to hand your application in November of the previous year), the MIEM scholarship from Paris Descartes University, the MAECI (Ministero degli Affari Esteri e della Cooperazione Internazionale), Alma Mater Ticinencis Foundation and the CICOPS scholarships in Italy.
+If you have been selected in the NANOMED programme, our Consortium might also assist you in the application procedure for external scholarships specifically linked to our unviersities such as the IKY National Scholarship Foundation of Greece, the Eiffel scholarship (Campus France) in France (to apply to this scholarship you need to hand your application in November of the previous year), the MIEM scholarship from the University of Paris, the MAECI (Ministero degli Affari Esteri e della Cooperazione Internazionale), Alma Mater Ticinencis Foundation and the CICOPS scholarships in Italy.